paulet-art/alx-system_engineering-devops/0x01-shell_permissions/README.md

-task 7 - script that adds execution permission to the owner, the group owner and the other users, to the file hello task 8 - script that sets the permission to the file hello as follows task 9 -  script that sets the mode of the file hello
+task 7 - script that adds execution permission to the owner, the group owner and the other users, to the file hello task 8 - script that sets the permission to the file hello as follows task 9 -  script that sets the mode of the file hello task 9 -  script that sets the mode of the file hello